 Elliptic Curve Cryptography

-Elliptic curve cryptography (ECC) offers an alternative to the RSA public-key cryptography currently used for DNSSEC.
+Elliptic Curve Cryptography (ECC) offers an alternative to the RSA public-key cryptography currently used for DNSSEC.
 The technique is based on elliptic curve theory that can be used to create faster, smaller, and more efficient cryptographic keys.

-The Root KSK DPS provides guidance on key length and key rollover.
+The root KSK DPS provides guidance on key length and key rollover.
 The DPS says nothing, however, about the procedures for changes to the digital signature algorithm.
-Recent guidance from the US National Security Agency recommends using 3072 bits for RSA.
+Recent guidance from the U.S. National Security Agency recommends using 3072 bits for RSA.
 The Edwards-Curve Digital Security Algorithm (EdDSA) seems to offer a better alternative than very large RSA keys.

 Post Quantum Cryptography

 Most people had not heard of quantum computing a decade ago, but it has captured the public’s imagination in recent years.
 Part of this interest comes from the unique computational power of a quantum computer.
-The US National Academy of Sciences recently issued a report on “Quantum Computing: Progress and Prospects,” with the high-level conclusion that now is the time to start preparing for a quantum-safe future.
+The U.S. National Academy of Sciences recently issued a report on “Quantum Computing: Progress and Prospects,” with the high-level conclusion that now is the time to start preparing for a quantum-safe future.

 DigiCert has estimated that it takes several quadrillion years to factor a 2048-bit RSA key using classical computing technology.
-In the future, if a large-scale quantum computer is invented, it can break the same key much faster, perhaps only a few months.
+In the future, if a large-scale quantum computer is invented, it can break the same key much faster, perhaps in only a few months.
 There are still many technical challenges that must be overcome before it is possible to build a quantum computer that threatens RSA and ECC, the two main asymmetric cryptographic algorithms used to secure the Internet.

 Progress towards a large-scale quantum computer must track the scaling rate of the number of physical quantum bits or “qubits” computers have and error rates.
 Error rates are important because they significantly impact the number of physical qubits required to make a logical qubit.
-Physical qubits are the individual quantum systems representing either a zero or a one; however, physical qubits are prone to errors, through unavoidable interactions with their environment, even at temperatures approaching absolute zero.
+Physical qubits are the individual quantum systems representing either a zero or a one; however, physical qubits are prone to errors through unavoidable interactions with their environment even at temperatures approaching absolute zero.
 Many physical qubits can be combined into a single logical qubit, and the additional qubits are used to detect and correct these errors.
 Researchers have yet to produce even a single logical qubit, though progress is rapidly being made towards that goal.
 Once logical qubits are available, tracking the number of logical qubits will be the metric to track.

 Industry standards groups are also preparing for a post-quantum future.
 The most well-known activity is the NIST post-quantum cryptography project, which works with researchers around the world to develop new cryptographic primitives that are not susceptible to attack by quantum computers.
 One can expect that project to take several more years before the resulting algorithms are ready for standardization.